kiyoon/vimrc4ubuntu/README.md

+# Neovim IDE config

+This configuration is compatible with both Vim and Neovim, but Neovim will have full of features.

+### Vim features

+- Backup every save automatically to ~/.vim/backup
+- You can undo whenever (even after closing the file)
+- Fold indicator if fold exists in a file.
+- Detect file extension, and change behaviour accordingly
+  - Python - expand tabs to space
+  - Comment string (#, //, ...): used to make folds

+### Neovim features

-# Vim setup tips (2022)
+## Vim setup tips (2022)
 1. Use Neovim over Vim.
 Faster, and better plugin support.
 Largely compatible with most vim scripts and plugins.
 It also enabled full mouse control inside tmux, whilst the original vim did not work for me at least.
 2. Use Vim-Plug over Vundle, pathogen etc. Easier to install plugins (no need extra setup like source compilation)
 3. Use Coc over YouCompleteMe, Syntastic etc. Much easier plugin handling with very good default code completion and linting.

-# Installing
+## Installing

-This vimrc will install vim-plug and many plugins automatically when you first launch vim.
+This config will install vim-plug and many plugins automatically when you first launch vim.

 Some plugins have dependencies and you can locally install everything by running: